If you are worried about your job, please read the following information:

 · For the first time in history, the UK government is stepping in to help pay people’s wages – paying grants to support as many jobs as necessary.

 · Employees who were on the payroll on 19 March or earlier are eligible.
-The UK Government has extended the cut off period for those eligible for support.
+The cost of wages will be backdated to 1 March.

 · Workers on the Job Retention Scheme who are planning to take paid parental or adoption leave will be entitled to pay based on their usual earnings rather than a furloughed pay rate.

 If you are looking for work, please read the following information:

 · If you are aged between 16 and 24, you may soon be able to find a new job thanks to the UK Government Kickstarter Scheme.
 The UK Government is asking businesses to offer 6-month work placements to out of work young people and in return the UK Government will pay their salaries and national insurance contributions.
 The scheme will open for applications in August, with the first jobs expected to start in the autumn.
 Further details are due to be announced.

 · The UK Government is doubling the number of work coaches at job centres to get as many people back into work as possible.
 And a new website has been launched to advertise thousands of critical jobs across the UK – https://jobhelp.dwp.gov.uk/.

 If you think you are entitled to Statutory Sick Pay (SSP), please read the following information:

 · You can get £94.25 per week Statutory Sick Pay (SSP) if you’re too ill to work.
 It’s paid by your employer for up to 28 weeks.